emard/ulx3s-bin/README.md

     Hash of data verified.

 To Start websvf in open AP mode: Unplug USB, while keeping BTN0 pressed, plug USB.
-After blue LED blinks once (lit for 0.5 seconds), quickly release BTN0.
+After LED D22 blinks once (lit for 0.5 seconds), quickly release BTN0.
 This procedure sometimes needs to be applied also to reflash ESP32 and to prevent ESP32 autoexec at power-on when following two files exist: